-The most frequent asked question from families is I hear is “With so many assisted living choices, how do I know which one is the right one?”
+The most frequent asked question from families is I hear is “With so many assisted living choices in the Louisville, KY area, how do I know which one is the right one?”

 This is almost like asking “how long is a piece of string?”
 The answer is different for every family.
 There are so many things that I consider when making recommendations of communities for seniors.

 I’ll give a few highlights here to give you an idea of things to contemplate during your decision making.

 What Kind of Senior Care Do You Need?

 First and foremost, care and the ability for an assisted living facility to provide it is your number one concern.

 Do you need assisted living, or is a personal care license more appropriate?
 In personal care, there is typically a nurse who can do things like take blood pressure, give injections, check oxygen or blood sugar levels.
 Assisted living is very appropriate in most cases, but sometimes personal care is required and beneficial to the more physically fragile.